Estimating Optimal Infinite Horizon Dynamic Treatment Regimes via pT-Learning

 In addition to these unique advantages, our study makes important contributions to the fundamental problem of solving the Bellman equation when function approximation is used.
 We provide a substantial development for addressing the decade-long \textit{double sampling} problem in policy optimization.
 In addition, our approach draws a connection and provides an alternative understanding to the entropy-augmented Markov decision process problem \citep{schulman2017equivalence,lee2018sparse, haarnoja2018soft}.
 Our method is motivated by addressing the non-smoothness issue of the Bellman equation while inducing policy sparsity.
 It is fundamentally different from the principles of the existing entropy-augmented methods, which focus on improving exploration ability and algorithmic robustness.
 In theory, we establish the first theoretical result for the adaptivity of sparse policy distributions.
 Moreover, we develop finite-sample upper bounds on both the excess risk and the performance error.
-This is the first non-asymptotic result to quantify the performance error on both deterministic and stochastic policy models jointly, to the best of our knowledge.
+To the best of our knowledge, this is the first non-asymptotic result to quantify the performance error on both deterministic and stochastic policy models jointly.